viacheslav-lasukov/PMBoK6/Tools and Techniques/Communication Requirements Analysis.md

 	- one-to-many
 	- many-to-many
 - [[Project Organization Chart]]
-- [[Project Organization]] and stakeholder responsibility, relationships, and interdependencies
+- [[Project]] organization and stakeholder responsibility, relationships, and interdependencies
 - [[Development approach]]
 - Disciplines, departments, and specialties
 - Logistics of how many persons will be involved and at which locations